Reinforcement learning-based statistical search strategy for an axion model from flavor

-In this paper, we constructed a new algorithm to search for the model parameters in the minimal axion model from flavor following the RL-based search strategy, where the flavor structure had been analyzed in Ref. \cite{Harvey:2021oue} and Ref. \cite{Nishimura:2023nre}.
+In this paper, we constructed a new algorithm to search for the model parameters in the minimal axion model from flavor, utilizing the RL-based search strategy.
+The flavor structure has been previously analyzed in Refs. \cite{Nishimura:2023nre} and \cite{Harvey:2021oue}.
 In Sec. \ref{sec:FNaxion}, we introduced the $U(1)$ flavor model with the FN mechanism, and a pseudo-scalar field arising from the imaginary component of the flavon.
-Then, in Sec. \ref{sec:RL}, we designed RL to find $U(1)$ charge assignments of the quark sector and considered renormalizing effects for masses.
+Then, in Sec. \ref{sec:RL}, we developed an RL to find $U(1)$ charge assignments of the quark sector and considered renormalizing effects on masses.
 In Sec. \ref{sec:comparison}, we studied the statistical differences at the four energy scales, i.e., $M=10^{14}, 10^{15}, 10^{16}, 10^{17}$ GeV, by training 20 agents at each scale.
-Through 6 days of neural network training, the agents found a total of 156 terminal states that had errors within single-digit from the renormalized masses.
+Through six days of neural network training, the agents found a total of 156 terminal states that had errors within single-digit from the renormalized masses.
 In addition, we estimated the time required to discover the same number of terminal states without using RL.
-For various optimization methods, we require the total time of at least 55 days.
+Various conventional optimization methods would require at least 55 days to perform the same task.
 This indicates that the RL-based search method for discrete parameters is faster than conventional computational methods.
 We also discussed the phenomenology of the flaxion in Sec. \ref{sec:flaxion_physics}, taking the constraints from the dark matter, the isocurvature perturbation and the inflation into account.